MantasGirdvainis/BarometerApp/README.md

 # Barometer APP

-This project contains source codes and supporting files for My Barometer application Front End and Back End.
+This project contains source code and supporting files for Barometer application Front End and Back End.

 ## Project startup

-Before starting projects, you need to install all the dependencies form each Front End and Back End.
-To do so run `npm install` command for each.
+Before starting project, you need to install all the dependencies form each Front End and Back End.
+To do so run `npm install` command for each and start project use `npm run dev` for Back End and Front End.

 ## Testing